online-poker/poker-html-client/docs/README.md

 -   Game seats/Player in the game information like cards, chips, money.
 -   Control panel.

-Each Seat/Table player is separate component which embededed into different areas.
+Each Seat/Table player is a separate component which embededed into different areas.
 For example game seat in the online display this component, and Seat area in the offline also display this component + Control panel to represent the seat of the player.

 # Common templates